- Guest Blog

-The Autonomous Supply Chain: The Industry 4.0 Endgame
+The Autonomous Supply Chain: The Industry 4.0 Benefits

 As we know, 3D printing, like other industry 4.0 technologies, helps manufacturers to enhance their supply chains, reduce waiting times and increase flexibility.
-(Here is an example of how Stanley Black and Decker harnessed 3D Printing to shorten lead-time for a family of parts by 86%, from 9 weeks to just 9 days).
+(Here is an example of how Stanley Black and Decker harnessed additive manufacturing to improve productivity and shorten lead-time for a family of parts by 86%, from 9 weeks to just 9 days).

-Guy Eron from iKido, a startup focusing on innovative supply management solutions, shares with us his views on supply chain management in 2020, in the manufacturing industry.
+Guy Eron from iKido, a startup focusing on innovative supply management solutions, shares with us his views on mass production management in 2020, in the manufacturing industry.

-Try to picture a world in which the supply chain is seamless.
+Try to picture a world in which the manufacturing process is seamless.

 A world where items arrive from the right supplier, in the best route, on time, appropriately stored, and issued according to an optimal production plan.